egle-git/shears/ntuple_production/README.md

 Bonzai ntuple can be produced using the [Pruner](https://gitlab.cern.ch/shears/shears/tree/master/Bonzais/Pruner) utility.
 The grow_bonzai tool can be used for massing production using the GRID infractuction.
 The grow_bonzai tool is less advanced that the grow_baobab ones.
 Both tools will be eventually merged.

 Usage:
 -----

-* Follow "Usage" instruction of previous "Production of Baobab ntuples" section to set up the environment and PATH variable.
+* You should first follow the instruction of the "Setting up environment..." section.
 * Go into the shears/Bonzai directory and run the `make` command to build the `pruner` executable.
-* Enter into the working direcroty where you intent to launch the job from and copy into this directory the two files `shears/ntuple_production/job_bonzai_prod.sh` and `shears/ntuple_production/donothing_cfg.py`
+* Enter into the working directory you created for Bonzai production (`bonzai-prod` of the "Setting up environment..." section)
 * Create a task list file like the [grow_bonzai_task_list_example.txt](grow_bonzai_task_list_example.txt).
 You should specify in the file the EOS location to write the ntuple to.
 * Run: